gDub74/Eventz/browserEventz/readme.md

-    --- note ---
     browserEventz is a vanilla JavaScript event emitter module, similar to jQuery's handeling of events.
 This was my first attempt at writing an event emitter module.
     However I needed something more generic that could be used in any situation, not just the on a broweser thus --> https://github.com/gDub74/Eventz/blob/master/main.js more generic events emitter module located in the root of this repository.

     Use:    Create a new instance of Eventz class and call desired methods on that instance:
             For working examples check out the exapmleProject folder.

             const eventz = new Eventz;